PeterMPhillips/Enigma-Rock-Paper-Scissors/README.md

 - Note, there are additional dependencies to install including docker and docker-compose.
 Please follow the guide at [enigma-docker-network](https://github.com/enigmampc/enigma-docker-network)

 ### Download and install Enigma, Rock, Paper, Scissors
+- Navigate to the directory you would like to install ERPS

 ```bash
 git clone https://github.com/PeterMPhillips/Enigma-Rock-Paper-Scissors.git